-3.2.2.8.1 The version-number parameter shall identify the version number of the ROCF service specification that is to govern this association if ROCF-BIND succeeds.

-3.2.2.8.2 version-number is conditionally present in the return based on the result parameter:

-- a) if the value of result is 'positive result', version-number shall be present in the return; - b) if the value of result is 'negative result', version-number shall not be present in the return.

-3.2.2.8.3 If the value of the result parameter is 'positive result', the responder shall either:

-- a) accept the version proposed by the initiator by putting the same version number into the return; or, - b) if the responder supports version negotiation, propose a lower (earlier) version number by putting the lower number into the return.

-3.2.2.8.4 If the responder implementation does not support the requested version and does not support a lower version (or does not support version negotiation), the responder shall reject the bind with the diagnostic parameter set to 'version not supported'.

-3.2.2.8.5 If the responder proposes a lower version and the initiator implementation does not support version negotiation or does not support the version proposed by the responder, the initiator shall unbind the association.

-3.2.2.8.6 The value of the version-number parameter for the ROCF service defined by this issue of this Recommendation shall be '1'.
+- 3.2.2.8.1 The version-number parameter shall identify the version number of the ROCF service specification that is to govern this association if ROCF-BIND succeeds. - 3.2.2.8.2 version-number is conditionally present in the return based on the result parameter: - a) if the value of result is 'positive result', version-number shall be present in the return: - b) if the value of result is 'negative result', version-number shall not be present in the return. - 3.2.2.8.3 If a provider does not support version negotiation, the version-number value it will accept during the BIND operation is configured by means of the managed parameter service-version-number (see table 3-1). - 3.2.2.8.4 If the value of the result parameter is 'positive result', the responder shall either: - a) accept the version proposed by the initiator by putting the same version number into the return; or, - b) if the responder supports version negotiation, propose a lower (earlier) version number by putting the lower number into the return. - 3.2.2.8.5 If the responder implementation does not support the requested version and does not support a lower version (or does not support version negotiation), the responder shall reject the bind with the diagnostic parameter set to 'version not supported'. - 3.2.2.8.6 If the responder proposes a lower version and the initiator implementation does not support version negotiation or does not support the version proposed by the responder, the initiator shall unbind the association. - 3.2.2.8.7 The value of the version-number parameter for the ROCF service defined by this issue of this Recommended Standard shall be '4'.

+1 For the ROCF-BIND operation, the service-type parameter is redundant, because the only valid value of service-type is 'Rtn Ch Ocf'.
+However, it is anticipated that future work by CCSDS may result in ROCF-BIND being superseded by a generic SLE-BIND operation that is invoked with any one of several SLE service types.
+The ROCF-BIND service-type parameter is provided in an attempt to facilitate such a change.